microsoft/vscode-azurearmtools/README.md

 ## Linked Template Support

-When a [linked template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates#linked-template) is referenced, schema and parameter validations are provided.
+When a [linked template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates#linked-template) is referenced, it gets validated using the parameter values that are passed in.

 Linked template support requires that all top-level parameters have a value.
 This means that a parameter file is associated with the template OR all top-level parameter definitions have a default value.